laisgrossel/laisgrossel.github.io/_publications/Grossel-Machado_2025.md

 ---
-title: "(9) Female mate choice in an arachnid with exclusive paternal care: males in good condition have higher mating success, but only if they can advertise it"
+title: "Female mate choice in an arachnid with exclusive paternal care: males in good condition have higher mating success, but only if they can advertise it"
 collection: publications
 category: manuscripts
 permalink: /publication/Grossel-Machado-2025